AlterMannomann/SQL/README.md

 Sorry for not branching currently.
 I'm not at this point yet.
 While designing and creating I noticed that a lot of things didn't work the way I want it to operate.
 From the point, where I have the feeling it is a more or less stable code base, I will start with branches.
 So the only way to get to a specific point of the repository is rebasing it to a certain commit.
 I'm still renaming and restructuring the data model and packages.
 ## Setup
 Development and scripts executed on Oracle XE version 21.0 with SQL Developer version 23.1.0.097.
+Also tested with Oracle 23ai Free Devlopement OVA as separate Linux server.
 All setup scripts are in the folder ../SETUP.
 ### Database preparation
 You will need DBA rights to execute the scripts creating users and tablespaces.
 Big file tablespaces can be adjusted to a higher size, if using full Oracle version, not XE.